Chapter 1 : Can't Help Myself

 Too many seasons have passed since then for even my infatuated mind to remember all that was.
 But I remember what mattered to me, and to you as well I’ve always hoped.
 For years I wished I’d have had the courage to tell you what I felt, how you’d shattered every notion I’d ever had and replaced them all with you.
 Now I think I have that chance, to tell you everything and see how you respond.
 Years have changed everything of course, and I’m not the boy I was then, nor are you the same girl.
 But perhaps you’re that same person and maybe the man isn’t so different than the boy.
 So I wait and hope and wonder.
 Waiting for my turn to say hello to the girl that’s now a woman.

 He clutched nervously at the hem of his jacket, feeling as if every eye in the room was on him, watching him and knowing what he was thinking.
 Surely there was sweat coming from every pore that they would see.
 His eyes were locked on the one person not looking at him.
 Not that anyone else was anyway, really, but hell, it sure felt like it.
-But she hadn’t looked at him all that afternoon.
+She hadn’t looked at him all that afternoon.
 He hadn’t been able to look away from her.
 She was resplendent and he felt jealous heat shoot through him each time he saw another man looking at her.

 Everyone in the receiving line was taking their damn sweet time greeting the bride in his opinion.
 Just say hello and get on with it!
 He saw his brother shoot him a questioning look his way and realized he’d mumbled that one aloud.
 Oops.
 Ignoring the glances he strained forward.
 They were nearly there.